LegUpComputing/legup-examples/tutorials/microsemi/README.md

 # Microsemi Tutorials
 This page contains the source files for Microsemi tutorials.
-For the tuturial document, please visit: https://www.legupcomputing.com/main/resource
+For the tutorial document, please visit: https://www.legupcomputing.com/main/resource